ML-KULeuven/problog/docs/source/modeling_advanced.rst

 Using data from an SQLite database
 ++++++++++++++++++++++++++++++++++

-ProbLog offers a library that offers a very simple interface to an SQLite database.
+ProbLog provides a library that offers a very simple interface to an SQLite database.

 Assume we have an SQLite database ``friends.db`` with two tables: